Clashes break out in Paris over bill to limit filming of police | DW | 28.11.2020

 Protesters lit fires and clashed with police at a Paris rally against a new bill that would limit the right to publish photos of officers.
 A recent video of police beating a Black man has boosted their cause.

-Thousands have rallied in Paris and many other French cities on Saturday against a security bill that would — in some cases — criminalize publishing photos of police officers.
+Thousands have rallied in Paris and many other French cities against a security bill that would — in some cases — criminalize publishing photos of police officers.

 Saturday's demonstrators brandished slogans such as "police everywhere, justice nowhere" and "smile while you are beaten."
 Police fired tear gas at the protesters in Paris, while some of the marchers lit fires on the streets.